-September 2020 #Suptchat Recap: Leadership Lessons From Unprecedented Times
+September 2020 #Suptchat Recap: Leadership in Unprecedented Times

 In September 2020, the back-to-school conversations educators are having are like never before.
 In case you missed the #suptchat on Twitter this week, the Paper team is here to provide you with a comprehensive wrap-up.